-Most site owners assume the best place to put the opt-in LeadBox is “above the fold.”
+Most site owners assume that the best place to put the opt-in LeadBox is above-the-fold.
 Sure, this will work and you’ll probably catch your user’s attention, but there might be other areas on your blog that command more attention.

-Most marketers prefer to use leadbox on their landing page, since it’ll not show the form that users need to fill, except they click on a button or anchor text.
+Most marketers prefer to not use a leadbox on their landing page, since it’ll not show the form that users need to complete unless they click on a button or anchor text.
 A typical example is David Risley’s blog home page.

 The location of your Leadbox may well determine how many subscribers you add to your list.
 John Lee Dumas, founder of Entrepreneuronfire.com, uses LeadBoxes in his sidebar.

 Here’s exactly what the user sees after clicking: